idylmz/idylmz/README.md

 ## 🔭 Current Projects

 - [Trace360](https://trace360.finance): A project that people can track their incomes and expenses.
 Plus, they can see detailed reports to make sure they don't run out of money in the future.
-- [Voimoji]: Voimoji lets people edit the audio part of YouTube videos and share them across their friends.
+- Voimoji: Voimoji lets people edit the audio part of YouTube videos and share them across their friends.
 It is kinda like auditional emoji.
 The project is not live now.

 ## 🌱 I'm Currently Learning

 I believe in lifelong learning, and here are some of the topics I'm currently focusing on:

-- [1]: OpenShift World
+- 1: OpenShift World
-- [2]: Production Level Debugging
+- 2: Production Level Debugging

 ## 💬 Ask Me About

 If you have any questions or need help with the following topics, feel free to reach out:

-- [1]: Software Development
+- 1: Software Development
-- [2]: Virtual Machines
+- 2: Virtual Machines
-- [3]: Cloud
+- 3: Cloud
-- [4]: Anything.
+- 4: Anything.
 If I don't know it yet, we can both learn something new.

 ## 📫 How to Reach Me